AN ASSOCIATION OF OLD-CATHOLIC CHRISTIANS

-In order to promote the cause of visible and theological unity among all those who identify as Old-Catholic and for all those seeking religious association with the Old Catholic Confederation, individuals and institutions may become OCC members in order to support and mission and ministries of the Old Catholic Confederation.
+In order to promote the cause of visible and theological unity among all those who identify as Old-Catholic and for all those seeking religious association with the Old Catholic Confederation, individuals and institutions may become OCC members in order to affirm their Old-Catholic identity and support the mission and ministries of the Old Catholic Confederation.

 OCC Membership is open to any baptized Clergy or Lay Christian who identifies as an Old Catholic Christian and affirms the Niceno-Constantinopolitan Creed.
 Individual OCC Members must have a clear Old-Catholic identity and profess the Niceno-Constantinopolitan creed in is original ancient formula.